The Stanford Law Review is now accepting submissions for publication in Volume 67.

-Please do not include your name or other identifying information on your manuscript itself.
-Instead, enter your name and identifying information in the designated form fields when you upload your article onto the Stanford Law Review website.
+In order to preserve Stanford Law Review's blind review process, article files must be anonymized, that is, stripped of names and identifying information.
+To associate authors with their articles, authors should enter their name and identifying information in the designated form fields when they upload their article to the Stanford Law Review website.
+Only the Senior Articles Editor will see this identifying information.
 Any special requests or instructions should be entered in the "Notes" field.

 Please include a brief abstract of your submission with the text.
 Resumes and biographical information are not required.

 The text and citations of the Review generally conform to The Bluebook: A Uniform System of Citation (19th ed.
 2010), copyright by the Columbia Law Review Association, the Harvard Law Review Association, the University of Pennsylvania Law Review, and the Yale Law Journal.

 The Stanford Law Review evaluates only article manuscripts submitted using the form below.
 Articles cannot be submitted to the Stanford Law Review through ExpressO or any other electronic service.
 Paper submissions are also no longer reviewed.
 Please use the form below to submit a manuscript for consideration.
 [To instead submit an Essay for potential publication in the Stanford Law Review Online, visit the online essays submission page.]

 The Stanford Law Review has a word limit of 30,000 words (including footnotes), and a preference for 25,000 words or fewer.
 We particularly value brevity so look favorably on pieces that are significantly below the 30,000-word ceiling.
 The Stanford Law Review is among the 15 leading law reviews joining the statement below: